Jointly Optimizing Debiased CTR and Uplift for Coupons Marketing: A Unified Causal Framework: Experiment

+Our synthetic data generation is driven by two critical rationales to ensure industrial relevance.
+First, to reflect the physical bounds of probability and the phenomenon of diminishing marginal returns, the individualized treatment-response curves are generated strictly following Assumption \ref{assump:latent_linearity}.
+By injecting monotonic linear shifts exclusively within the logit space, the resulting ground-truth dataset intrinsically exhibits the complex non-linear saturation observed in real-world scenarios.
+Second, we design the treatment intensity variable $T$ to follow unimodal (e.g., \texttt{Syn-1}, \texttt{Syn-2}) and multimodal (e.g., \texttt{Syn-3}) distributions.
+This replicates actual production environments where coupon issuances are heavily clustered around specific operational tiers.
+Furthermore, to introduce realistic selection bias in the observational subset, the assignment of $T$ is explicitly confounded by user covariates $\mathbf{X}$: high-value users are assigned a significantly higher propensity to receive high-intensity interventions.

-\textit{Real-world Dataset}: We curate a slice of live-stream coupon traffic from the Kuaishou platform, totaling 100,000 samples.
+\textbf{\textit{Real-world Dataset}}: We curate a slice of live-stream coupon traffic from the Kuaishou platform, to construct an offline evaluation set.
 The data include both non-intervened interactions and intervened interactions with heterogeneous intervention intensities.
 The inputs encompass user features, live-stream room features, and coupon descriptors (e.g., intensity, style).
 This process yields a task for predicting the CTR, incorporating multi-value intervention effects that reflect the production conditions.

-\subsubsection{Baselines}
+\subsubsection{\textbf{Baselines}}

 We compare UniMVT with leading causal inference methods: S-Learner~\cite{kunzel2019metalearners}, T-Learner~\cite{kunzel2019metalearners}, FlexTENet~\cite{curth2021inductive}, CFRNet~\cite{shalit2017estimating}, DRNet~\cite{schwab2020learning}, VCNet~\cite{nie2021vcnet}, and DESCN~\cite{zhong2022descn}.
 For binary-treatment baselines, we extend their applicability to the multi-valued setting by treating the intervention intensity $t$ as a distinct input feature.
 For all models predicting full uplift, we generate comparable unit uplift estimates by setting the intensity to 1 ($\hat{\tau}_{unit} = \text{Model}(X, t=1)$), maintaining a consistent evaluation framework across all multi-value scenarios.